embodied-computation-group/Cardioception/README.md

 2. The *Heartbeat Discrimination task* [forthcoming]
 3. a novel *Heart Rate Discrimination Task* implementing an adaptive psychophysical measure for measuring cardioception.

-Currently the toolbox natively supports the [Nonin 3012LP Xpod USB pulse oximeter](https://www.nonin.com/products/xpod/) together with [Nonin 8000SM 'soft-clip' fingertip sensors](https://www.nonin.com/products/8000s/).
-These devices are fairly cheap and readily available, however in time the intention is to support more sensors and modalities (e.g., ECG).
+Currently the toolbox natively supports the [Nonin 3012LP Xpod USB pulse oximeter](https://www.nonin.com/products/xpod/) together with [Nonin 8000SM 'soft-clip' fingertip sensors](https://www.nonin.com/products/8000s/) as well as Remote Data Access (RDA) via BrainVision Recorder together with Brain product ExG amplifier [](https://www.brainproducts.com/>).

 # Installation

+* Cardioception can be installed using pip:
+  `pip install cardioception`.

 ## Dependencies

-We recommend to use the last install of Anaconda for Python 3.5 or latest.
+We recommend to use the last install of Anaconda for Python 3.6 or latest (see https://www.anaconda.com/products/individual#download-section).

-* Cardioception can be installed using pip: `pip install cardioception`.

 The following packages should be installed:

-* [Psychopy](https://www.psychopy.org/) can be installed using pip: `pip install psychopy`.
+* [Psychopy](https://www.psychopy.org/) can be installed using pip:
+  `pip install psychopy`.

-* [Systole](https://systole-docs.github.io/) can be installed using pip: `pip install systole`.
+* [Systole](https://systole-docs.github.io/) can be installed using pip:

-If you run the task in behavioral mode, the **Nonin pulse oximeter** will be automatically detected and launched.
-The Heart Rate Discrimination task also include an fMRI version that can access pulse oximetry for BrainVision amplifier through a TCP/IP connection.
-These components might be adapted depending on your local configuration.
+  `pip install systole`.

 Notes: Cardioception will automatically copy the images and sound files necessary to run the task correctly (~ 200 Mo).
 These files will be removed if you uninstall the package using `pip uninstall cardioception`.